 - While it's hard to forget the cool, calculating mind set that shapes every second of this upfront attempt to repeat and enlarge on the box office success of Four Weddings and a Funeral, there's no denying that, as a romantic comedy playing up to...Read more

 Pick a dateto

 Disco god, top producer and good egg Nile Rodgers brings his very own festival Fold to west London.
-It’s headlined every night by Rodgers and his Chic crew, with a range of pop acts old and new (including Alison Moyet, John Newman and Angie Stone) playing...Music festivals Friday June 24 2016 - Sunday June 26 2016Read more
+It’s headlined every night by Rodgers and his Chic crew, with a range of pop acts old and new (including Beck, Alison Moyet, Labrinth and John Newman)...Music festivals Friday June 24 2016 - Sunday June 26 2016Read more

 Average User Rating